kubernetes/kubeadm/README.md

 The purpose of this repo is to aggregate issues filed against the [kubeadm component](https://github.com/kubernetes/kubernetes/tree/master/cmd/kubeadm).

 ## What is Kubeadm ?
 Kubeadm is a tool built to provide best-practice “fast paths” for creating Kubernetes clusters.
-It was designed by bootstrapping rather than provisioning kubernetes cluster, it performs the actions necessary to get a minimum viable cluster up and running.
+It was designed with the purpose of simplifing creation, configuration, upgrade, downgrade, and teardown of Kubernetes clusters and their components.
+It performs the actions necessary to get a minimum viable cluster up and running with best-practice cluster for each minor version.
+Simplify the user experience and secure the cluster in fatest way.

 ## Common Kubeadm cmdlets
 1. **kubeadm init** to bootstrap kubernetes control-plane nodes.